 Casa Milà : The Triumph of the Curve in Gaudí’s Architecture

 The Casa Milà, better known as “La Pedrera”, was built by Gaudí between 1906 and 1910.
-In this mature work, the original architect stamps the movement of waves on the imposing stone façade, highlighted by wrought iron balconies, each of which is different from the others.
+In this mature work, the original architect stamps the movement of waves on the imposing stone façade, highlighted by wrought-iron balconies, each of which is different from the others.
 The interior of this house, declared Patrimony of Humanity, is full of surprises: the “Espai Gaudí” of the attic which contains an exhibition of all of Gaudí’s work, the impressive roof terrace with its forest of chimneys covered with tile, and the re-creation of a flat of the period.
-The main floor has been remodelled as an exhibition hall and there is an auditorium in the basement.
-On the Passeig de Gràcia, pay special attention to two unique elements; the hexagonal shaped pavement tile which reproduces a design by Gaudí and the magnificent streetlamp-benches which line the entire avenue.
+The main floor has been remodeled as an exhibition hall and there is an auditorium in the basement.
+On the Passeig de Gràcia, pay special attention to two unique elements; the hexagonal-shaped pavement tile which reproduces a design by Gaudí, and the magnificent streetlamp-benches which line the entire avenue.

 Skip the line tickets